-Growing up in two cultures had its benefits, challenges and conflicts and was a balancing act of being ‘British’ with my English friends and ‘Indian’ at home – a subject for another time.
+For me, growing up in two cultures had its own benefits, challenges and conflicts.
+It was a balancing act of being ‘British’ with my English friends and ‘Indian’ at home.
+However, this is a subject for another time.
 Meera Syal’s book ‘Anita and Me’ certainly resonates!

 In contrast, recently reading Sophia: Princess, Suffragette, Revolutionary about a remarkable Indian Suffragette fighting the rights for British women in the UK during the 1900s is unimaginable.
 In those times ‘the bridge’ existed albeit in a different way of Empire.

 So India has always been on my radar.